JacobJacob/tuyasmart_bizbundle_ios_doc/en/pages/activator/README.md

 BizBundle supports Wi-Fi, Bluetooth and other types of devices to connect to the network.
 Set `needBle` false，when not needed.

-If you need the Bluetooth distribution function, you need to add the Bluetooth permission declaration in the project's info.Plist file, set the `needBle`  property in `ty_custom_config.json`  to true, and then add the following dependencies to the project:
+If you need the Bluetooth function, you need to add the Bluetooth permission declaration in the project's info.Plist file, set the `needBle`  property in `ty_custom_config.json`  to true, and then add the following dependencies to the project:

 **Permission statement**